-CEO, STRATEGIC PROPERTY PARTNERS, TAMPA
+STRATEGIC ADVISOR, STRATEGIC PROPERTY PARTNERS, TAMPA

 Nozar was previously a senior vice president at the JBG Cos., now JBG Smith, where he managed the development of 25 mixed-use projects in and around Washington, D.C.
-He says his experience there, transforming urban neighborhoods, has guided his work in Tampa, where his overall aim is to create a “special and enduring neighborhood” in a “previously vacant and blighted part of downtown.”
+His experience there transforming urban neighborhoods helped guide his work with Water Street.